 From what we mentioned about the ways of investing in stocks and mutual funds last week, it’s time to introduce the rest of the methods!

-- Lower level of time and resources required
+- Selecting index funds: Lower level of time and resources required

 For those investors who picked index funds, they can track the performance of the investment market as a whole.
 Say if we would like to be exposed to the S&P 500, companies may include Apple, American Express and Citigroup etc. Those stocks in this type of fund fluctuate according to the market index, so the returns would be relatively similar.
 Nowadays, there are also low-cost-ETFs for consideration, which are also feasible alternatives.